ReactMVC/ReactMVC/README.md

 This refers to the HomeController.php file in the App/Controllers directory and reads from its index function.

 ## Controller
+In the MVC architecture in PHP, the Controller is one of the three main components responsible for performing necessary tasks to respond to user HTTP requests.

+The main task of the Controller is to receive user requests from the browser and extract the required information from the Model based on the received data.
+Then, the information is transferred to the View and sent to the user for display.

+In general, the Controller is responsible for controlling the program flow and is qualified to manage data and calculations through the Model, as well as displaying information to the user through the View.
 ```php
 <?php